The Fulbright U.S. Student Program awards over 1,900 grants annually and currently operates in more than 140 countries worldwide.

 For more information, please visit the Fulbright U.S. Student Program website, http://us.fulbrightonline.org.

 Students currently enrolled at Lindenwood University should contact their campus Fulbright Program Adviser for more information.
-Applications must be submitted electronically to Dr. Christina Pomianek by the campus closing date of September 20, 2017.
-Applications must be submitted by the October 6, 2017 national deadline.
+Applications must be submitted electronically to Elizabeth Snell by the campus closing date of September 10, 2020.
+Applications must be submitted by the October 12, 2021 national deadline.

-The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government and has provided more than 370,000 participants—chosen for their academic merit and leadership potential — with the opportunity to study, teach and conduct research, exchange ideas and contribute to finding solutions to shared international concerns.
-The Fulbright Program is funded through an annual appropriation by the United States Congress to the U.S. Department of State and managed by the Bureau of Educational and Cultural Affairs.
+The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government and has provided more than 380,000 participants—chosen for their academic merit and leadership potential — with the opportunity to study, teach and conduct research, exchange ideas and contribute to finding solutions to shared international concerns.
+The primary source of funding for the Fulbright Program is an annual appropriation by the United States Congress to the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 Participating governments and host institutions, corporations, and foundations in foreign countries and in the United States also provide direct and indirect support.
-For more information, please visit www.eca.state.gov/fulbright.

-The Institute of International Education administers the Fulbright U.S. Student Program, including the annual competition for awards, on behalf of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
+The Institute of International Education supports the implementation of the Fulbright U.S. Student Program, including the annual competition for awards, on behalf of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 For further information about the Institute of International Education, please visit www.iie.org.